Unity-Technologies/XRLineRenderer/README.md

+# NOTE
+This is a work-in-progress branch, focusing on two goals:
+1. Converting the XRLineRenderer to ECS
+2. Seeing how aggressively mesh rendering can be optimized currently and the challenges of mixing graphics + ECS

+This branch is very early on and does not yet function.

 # XR Line Renderer
 An XR-Optimized line renderer that is also capable of producing very inexpensive glow effects.
 The XRLineRenderer mimics rendering with 3d capsules while only using two quads worth of geometry.

 ## Setup and usage

+1. Get setup with the ECS build of Unity (see here: https://forum.unity.com/threads/welcome.522627/#post-3432634 for details)

-1. Place the XRLineRenderer folder into Assets\XR Utilities\XRLineRenderer in your project.
+2. Place the XRLineRenderer folder into Assets\XR Utilities\XRLineRenderer in your project.

-2. Add a XRLineRenderer or XRTrailRenderer component to your gameobject.
+3. Add a XRLineRenderer or XRTrailRenderer component to your gameobject.
 The interface is nearly identical to the built in Unity Line and Trail Renderers.

-3. Create a new material using the XRLineRenderer shaders.
+4. Create a new material using the XRLineRenderer shaders.
 You can find some examples in XRLineRenderer\Materials

-4. Apply this material to the mesh renderer of your XRLineRenderer or XRTrailRenderer.
+5. Apply this material to the mesh renderer of your XRLineRenderer or XRTrailRenderer.

 ## VRLineRenderer Shader